Data and AI Training

 patientstay-hospital-er-diagram

 Here is the database map (known as an entity relationship diagram) of a small but canonical database.
+The lines between the tables indicate that the DBA has set up primary and foreign key relationships between the tables.

 sql chinook tables